Some Jews have reported that they have had long-time friends and neighbors spit in their

 ISAIAH 49:1-6

-2 And he hath made my mouth like a sharp sword; in the shadow of his hand hath he hid me, and made me a polished shaft; in his quiver hath he hid me;
+2 And He has made My mouth like a sharp sword; in the shadow of His hand He has hidden Me, And made Me a polished shaft; in His quiver He has hidden Me.”

-Again, God speaks of raising One who would be a light to the Gentiles.
-And while I have heard that some Rabbis teach that this set of verses refers to Israel as a nation because of verse 3, yet how can the nation of Israel raise up the tribes of Jacob, and restore the preserved of Israel?
+Again God speaks of raising One who would be a light to the Gentiles.
+And while I have heard that some Rabbis teach that this set of verses refers to Israel as a nation because of verse 3, yet how can the nation of Israel raise up the tribes of Israel?
 How can Israel be formed in the womb to bring Jacob again to Him, when Jacob IS Israel?

-Later, at another time when the Jewish authorities in Jerusalem had falsely accused Paul concerning his preaching to the Roman procurator (governor) of Judea named Festus, Paul as a natural-born Roman citizen exercised his right to plead his case before Nero Caesar.
-Festus, forced by Roman law to honor Paul's request, sent him to Rome, where Paul was allowed to enter the synagogue there.
+At another time when the Jewish authorities in Jerusalem had falsely accused Paul concerning his preaching to the Roman procurator (governor) of Judea named Festus, Paul as a natural-born Roman citizen exercised his right to plead his case before Nero Caesar.
+Festus, forced by Roman law to honor Paul's request sent him to Rome, where Paul was allowed to enter the synagogue there.

 Paul requested to be heard by the elders of the synagogue concerning the word he preached, as he felt certain that the Jewish leaders in Jerusalem had sent word on ahead concerning him.
 As Scripture records;